VENI: Variational Encoder for Natural Illumination: Methods

 By handling spherical data directly instead of working with projected images, we do not have to account for the distortion that would otherwise be introduced by the 3D to 2D projection.
 Our approach of combining direction vectors and color values enables the model to know where each pixel was sampled from, eliminating the need for distortion correction.

-\paragraph{Rotation-Equivariant Variational Sampling.} Since our latent space is in 3D, variational sampling has to also take place in 3D space.
-The naive approach of sampling three 1D distributions results in an axis-aligned distribution, which is not rotation equivariant.
+\textbf{Rotation-Equivariant Variational Sampling.} Since our latent space is in 3D, variational sampling has to also take place in 3D space.
+The naive approach of sampling three 1D distributions results in an axis-aligned distribution, which is not rotation-equivariant.
 To solve this issue, we sample from a spherical normal distribution that is defined by a 3D mean vector and a 1D variance.
-This distribution is isotropic and thus rotation equivariant.
+This distribution is isotropic and thus rotation-equivariant.